 Water and Wastewater Residential Rates Affordability Assessment Tool

-As part of the regionalization assistance we provided to those Hampton County communities under the Smart Management for Small Water Systems project, the Environmental Finance Center at UNC developed a new tool designed to help the LRWS determine affordability of the new rates for each community.
+As part of the regionalization assistance we provided to those Hampton County communities under the Smart Management for Small Water Systems project, the Environmental Finance Center at UNC developed a new tool designed to help the LRWS determine the affordability of the new rates for each community.
 The Excel-based Water and Wastewater Residential Rates Affordability Assessment Tool is now available for free to any water and wastewater utility that wishes to assess the affordability of their service.

 The EFC’s new easy-to-use Excel tool guides a utility to assess the relative affordability of its water and wastewater rates on its residential customers using multiple metrics.
 Affordability is assessed for the average customer, low-income customers, and a full range of households based on their various income levels.
 The tool also allows a utility to compare two rate structures side-by-side, enabling the utility to assess the affordability of its current rates alongside alternative rates.
 Multiple indicators of affordability are built into this model to create a more comprehensive assessment of affordability in addition to Percent MHI.

 Data input should take just a few minutes.
 Users enter their average monthly bill and then copy and paste select data from the census tables.
 The tool then does the calculations automatically and shows the results in charts and graphs.